We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Kitchen Island

 The 1930s is when the modern kitchen island began to appear in suburban homes.
-Frank Lloyd Wright came up with the idea to open up the serving areas that live-in help used to the main living space as servants were becoming less common.
+Frank Lloyd Wright came up with the idea to open up the serving areas that live-in help used as the main living space, as servants were becoming less common.
+Since the Great Depression changed what families could afford, homemakers became prominent figures in its use and design.Â

 Enamel Stove

-Enamel stoves and ovens were popular choices for 1930s kitchens.
-It was in the decade that stove makers were first able to hide the manifold behind the stove’s body.
+Enamel stoves and ovens were popular choices for 1930s kitchens when gas stove makers were first able to hide the manifold behind the stove’s body.
+The stoves contained a range on top with pull-down range covers to give residents a solid preparation surface when the burners were not in use.Â

 Monitor Top Refrigerator